 While breakfast in general has many benefits for our bodies, consuming foods which are high in protein first thing in the morning is a fantastic way to give yourself a big boost of energy.

 That energy could in turn stimulate your brain, potentially leading to better concentration and physical performance.1

-Additionally, having a healthy breakfast every morning that’s rich in protein will leave you feeling fuller for longer.
+Additionally, having a healthy breakfast every morning that’s rich in protein will leave you feeling fuller.
 That means you’ll be much less likely to crave a snack before lunch!

 After some inspiration for a high protein breakfast?
 Here are five ideas to keep you sated and satisfied throughout the morning:

 Muesli is a great source of fibre thanks to the fact it contains oats.
 What’s more, it can be very high in protein depending on what else has been put into it.